 What is fantasy football?
 Overview

-Once you have your team each week you will fill out a roster of your starting players at various positions allowed based on your league settings.
-The positions you have to fill usually include one quarterback (QB), two running backs (RB), two wide receivers (WR), one tight end (TE), one kicker (K), one defense (D/ST) and one FLEX (usually RB or WR, but some leagues allow for a TE or even a QB to be played at the FLEX position as well).
+Once you have your team each week, you will fill out a roster of your starting players at various positions allowed based on your league settings.
+The positions you have to fill usually include one quarterback (QB), two running backs (RB), two wide receivers (WR), one tight end (TE), one kicker (K), one defense (D/ST), and one FLEX (usually RB or WR, but some leagues allow for a TE or even a QB to be played at the FLEX position as well).
 The statistics your starting players accumulate on the field (touchdowns, yards, etc) contribute to their point total for the week.
-Point totals of all your starting lineup players are tallied into your weekly score, and if you have more points than your opponent ( another member of your league you going head to head against for that week) you win that week.
+Point totals of all your starting lineup players are tallied into your weekly score, and if you have more points than your opponent ( another member of your league you going head-to-head against for that week) you win that week.

 You will continue to compete weekly until the end of the regular fantasy football season.
 Typically a regular fantasy season runs until week 13 or week 14 of the regular NFL season.
 Fantasy Football playoffs are usually weeks 15 and 16.
-The reason the fantasy championship doesn’t run into week 17 is that a lot of NFL players are usually rested because of their playoff impact and sit for the preservation of their body.
+The reason the fantasy championship doesn’t run into week 17 is that a lot of NFL players are usually rested because of their playoff impact and sit for the preservation of their bodies.
 The last thing you want is to run into the fantasy football championship and have your 1st round draft pick sitting on the bench! ( Yes, this even happens as early as week 15!
 I know it’s happened to me.)

-The teams with the best win-loss records will enter the fantasy playoffs for head to head matchup or elimination matchups.
+The teams with the best win-loss records will enter the fantasy playoffs for head-to-head matchup or elimination matchups.
 Who wins the remaining games in the playoffs is typically crowned the league championship following week 16. ( Note: The leagues vary in playoffs settings, timelines, and scoring settings) More on that later in this article.